Conflict Minerals Statement

 Item 1.02 Exhibit

-The Company’s Conflict Minerals Report for the reporting period from January 1, 2021 to December 31, 2021 is filed as Exhibit 1.01 (see below) to this Form SD
+The Company’s Conflict Minerals Report for the reporting period from January 1, 2023, to December 31, 2023, is filed as Exhibit 1.01 (see below) to this Form SD.

 Section 2 – Exhibits Item 2.01 Exhibits